tomoakley/circleci.nvim/README.md

 where `project_slug` comes from Circle in the format `vcs-slug/org-name/repo-name`.
 For example, `gh/facebook/react'.

-## Commands
-`:CCMyPipelines` - show your pipelines in a popup buffer.
-Press Enter on a pipeline to show the workflow and jobs.
-Press `O` to open the workflow in the browser (currently opens the wrong job - but in the correct workflow)

 ## Telescope
 To activate the Telescope extension add this to your vimrc:
 ```